ScotGovAnalysis/objr/README.md

 )
 ```

-Finally, the package can also be installed by downloading the [zip of the
+Finally, objr can also be installed by downloading the [zip of the
 repository](https://github.com/ScotGovAnalysis/objr/archive/main.zip)
 and running the following code, replacing the section marked `<>`
 (including the arrows themselves) with the location of the downloaded